 Across the globe, seawater chemistry is changing faster than at any time in earth’s history.
 As increased carbon dioxide emissions dissolve into the ocean, its chemical makeup is altered, becoming more and more acidic.
 On average, seawater is 30% more acidic than it was 200 years ago.
 And while this change in chemistry — known as ocean acidification — may be invisible, its effects are not.

-Ocean acidification is further exacerbated by regional sources of pollution, such as stormwater runoff and local factory emissions, and is already having devastating effects on marine organisms and ecosystems.
+OA is further exacerbated by regional sources of pollution, such as stormwater runoff and local factory emissions.
+And it’s already having devastating effects on marine organisms and ecosystems.
 In more acidic waters, shellfish and coral struggle to form their shells and skeletons, fish lose their ability to smell their predators, and crustaceans die before they can reproduce.

 Ocean acidification is expected to cost the global economy more than USD$1 trillion per year by 2100.

-Despite this great risk, those communities most vulnerable to ocean acidification – such as small islands or low income coastal areas – have no infrastructure in place to monitor and respond to the issue.
+Despite this great risk, those communities most vulnerable to OA – such as small islands or low income coastal areas – have no infrastructure in place to monitor and respond to the issue.

-The Ocean Foundation’s International Ocean Acidification Initiative builds the capacity of scientists, policymakers, and communities to monitor, understand, and respond to ocean acidification both locally and collaboratively on a global scale.
+The Ocean Foundation’s International Ocean Acidification Initiative builds the capacity of scientists, policymakers, and communities to monitor, understand, and respond to OA both locally and collaboratively on a global scale.
 We do this by creating practical tools and resources that are designed to work all around the world.

 Together with our partners, The Ocean Foundation designed a suite of equipment that cut the cost of monitoring ocean chemistry by 90%.
-To further facilitate the use of these new tools, we hold trainings around the world and provide long term support through equipment, stipends, and ongoing mentoring.
+To further facilitate the use of these new tools, we hold global trainings and provide long term support through equipment, stipends, and ongoing mentoring.